UNIVERSE-HPC/course-material/libraries/pybamm/04_outputs.md

 :::solution

 This code simulates a GITT experiment.
-By exporting the parameters into a csv file, you can use the simulated data to parameterize an equivalent circuit network in the same way as experimental GITT data.
+By exporting the parameters into a `.csv` file, you can use the simulated data to parameterize an equivalent circuit network in the same way as experimental GITT data.

 :::